 This journey is designed to remind us to Pray First, but also to help us seek God daily and ask for his sovereignty over our lives and in every decision we make.
 Below you'll find information on how to pray, when and where to pray, and 21 daily topics we will be praying for as a community.
 As we pray, we are asking God to move in our lives and to move us to become agents of love and grace in the lives of others.
-I hope you’ll join us.
+We hope you’ll join us.

 Pray First Guide

 Given our unique qualities, each of us connect to God differently.
 When we're given a narrow view of prayer, we are less likely to keep prayer at the center of our lives.
 This simple prayer guide uses several models of prayer from scripture that can aid in making prayer more personal.
 This resource is designed to bring joy and energy into your time with God.
 When you discover the beauty of a daily conversation with Him, you’ll experience the presence of God that will change your life.
-Click here to download a digital copy of our Prayer First prayer guide.

 At The Table, we encourage fasting from something in your life during the 21 Days of Prayer.
 It’s very typical to fast a single meal, a whole day, or three days or more.
 The timing of your fast is not as important as the strength of your focus on God as you fast.
 Others choose to fast from something in their life like social media or some other item that serves as a distraction.